pjtunstall/smart-road/README.md

 ## Todo

 - Scale to screen size and DPI.
-- Modularize.
+- Refactor: modularize.
+- Max and min time.
 - Stats UI.
-- Properly detect when cars leave the intersection for the stats.